A Unifying Perspective on Multi-Calibration: Game Dynamics for Multi-Objective Learning: Abstract

 \section{Abstract}

-We provide a unifying framework for the design and analysis of multi-calibrated and moment-multi-calibrated predictors.
-Placing the multi-calibration problem in the general setting of \emph{multi-objective learning}---where learning guarantees must hold simultaneously over a set of distributions and loss functions---we exploit connections to game dynamics to obtain state-of-the-art guarantees for a diverse set of multi-calibration learning problems.
-In addition to shedding light on existing multi-calibration guarantees, and greatly simplifying their analysis, our approach yields a $1/\epsilon^2$ improvement in the number of oracle calls compared to the state-of-the-art algorithm of~\citet{jungMomentMulticalibrationUncertainty2021} for learning deterministic moment-calibrated predictors and an exponential improvement in $k$ compared to the state-of-the-art algorithm of~\citet{gopalanLowDegreeMulticalibration2022} for learning a $k$-class multi-calibrated predictor.
-Beyond multi-calibration, we use these game dynamics to address existing and emerging considerations in the study of group fairness and multi-distribution learning.
+We provide a unifying framework for the design and analysis of multicalibrated predictors.
+By placing the multicalibration problem in the general setting of multi-objective learning---where learning guarantees must hold simultaneously over a set of distributions and loss functions---we exploit connections to game dynamics to achieve state-of-the-art guarantees for a diverse set of multicalibration learning problems.
+In addition to shedding light on existing multicalibration guarantees and greatly simplifying their analysis, our approach also yields improved guarantees, such as obtaining stronger multicalibration conditions that scale with the square-root of group size and improving the complexity of $k$-class multicalibration by an exponential factor of $k$.
+Beyond multicalibration, we use these game dynamics to address emerging considerations in the study of group fairness and multi-distribution learning.